Google Translate vs Localization: Differences, Benefits, and Drawbacks

 What Is Localization?

-The term “localization” refers to the process of adapting a product or service to a certain region or language.
+Localization is a comprehensive process that involves adapting a product or service to a specific region or language.
 Localization is also used synonymously with the term “internationalization,” but it's actually not the same thing.
 Internationalization (also known as i18n) is the set of techniques that allow software developers to enable their applications for use in multiple languages and regions.
-This can include things like changing text strings, formatting numbers and dates, handling currencies and other units of measurement, rendering text in different scripts (like Arabic or Chinese), enabling right-to-left reading order for languages such as Hebrew and Arabic—the list goes on!
+This can include things like changing text strings, formatting numbers and dates, handling currencies and other units of measurement, rendering text in different scripts (like Arabic or Chinese), and enabling right-to-left reading order for languages such as Hebrew and Arabic.

 How Does Google Translate Work?